beshu-tech/readonlyrest-docs/kibana.md

 ### Hiding ReadonlyREST menu elements

-This feature will work in ReadonlyREST PRO and Enteprise.
+This feature will work in ReadonlyREST PRO and Enterprise.

 To hide the `Manage kibana` button for the specific user you need to provide `ROR Manage Kibana` value into a `kibana.hide_apps`